pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`pymunk_box_stacks`

-This code sets up a simple game using the Pymunk physics engine in combination with the Arcade library.
-It creates a window where boxes and circles are stacked, allowing them to be dragged around with the mouse.
-Gravity affects the physics objects, and the game continues to run physics simulations and update the screen accordingly.
+This example code showcases the integration of the Pymunk physics engine with the Arcade library in Python.
+It demonstrates the creation of physics-based sprites using Pymunk shapes, as well as interactions such as clicking and dragging objects with the mouse, applying forces to objects, handling collisions, and updating positions based on physics calculations.
+The Pymunk physics engine provides an efficient way to simulate physical interactions in 2D game development, bringing realism and dynamic behavior to the game world.

 pymunk_demo_top_down.py
 -----------------------